confact/CrIRCd/README.md

 * send Peer to peer message between users.
 * channels
 * send messages in channels
+* Kick user from channel
+* invite user to channel

 ## Plan to have:
 * chan modes